david-torres/scrapbots/README.md

 **Cleanup Phase**

-- unused Scrap is removed from your pool
+- unused Scrap is removed
+- Ready (flip face-up) any Exhausted (flipped face-down) Scrapbots in your Lanes

 **Draw Phase**

 - draw a hand of 5 cards.
-If you need to draw a card but are unable to because your deck is empty, shuffle your discard pile and it becomes your deck.
+If at any point in the game you need to draw a card but are unable to because your deck is empty, shuffle your discard pile and it becomes your deck.
 - If you have any Wounds in your hand, discard all of them.
 Draw 2 cards for each Wound discarded this way.

 ### Actions